Note: This post is based on an old page from the main site that makes more sense here, now that the blog is finally up and running.

 Adult Education Courses

-Not for Polytechnic University, but rather my local town, for many years I taught a handful of classes for complete novices (an wide assortment of people) in basic computing.
+Not for Polytechnic University, but rather my local town, for many years I taught a handful of classes for complete novices—a wide assortment of people—in basic computer use.

 Introduction to Computers